The Dinosaurs!

 The Dinosaurs! is an American television miniseries produced by WHYY-TV for PBS in 1992, featuring some of the then-modern theories about dinosaurs and how they lived.
 It aired four episodes from November 22 to November 25, 1992.

 The program

 The program features the age of dinosaurs, from the appearing of the early forms like Herrerasaurus, to the Tyrannosaurus and Ceratopsians of the late Cretaceous.
-The possibilities whether dinosaurs were active, warm-blooded animals, had parental care, and the theory that they are the ancestors to birds are featured.
-What caused their extinction is also discussed.
+The possibilities whether dinosaurs were active, warm-blooded animals, had parental care, and the theory at the time, later proved true, that they are the ancestors of birds, are featured.
+What caused the extinction of the non-avian dinosaurs is also discussed.